 And, if the last two don’t work, you can be sneaky and find an email address on the legal page of their site, where they have to display it.
 But that’s a last resort.

 Once you’ve filtered out and found the contact details, it’s time for the final step.

 Sending a cold pitch is a little different from applying for a job on a marketplace.
 That is why I want to help set you up for success with a pitching template.

-In the last section I mentioned you should look for piece of work you like and places you feel they could improve.
+In the last section, I mentioned you should look for pieces of work you like and places you feel they could improve.
 For this pitching email, you’re going to use both of them.

 The main focus of this pitch is to add as much value to the reader as you can.
 This isn’t about you and growing your business, this is about them and growing their business.